hpiwowar/citation11k/analysis/stats.md

 higher for papers with available data, independent of other variables (p < 0.01, 95% confidence intervals [<code class="knitr inline">5</code>% to <code class="knitr inline">13</code>% ]).

- An analysis on a subset of manually curated articles led to similar findings as the whole sample, verifying that errors in automated inclusion criteria determination did not have substantial influence on the estimate (see supplementary materials).
+ An analysis on a subset of manually curated articles led to similar findings as the whole sample, verifying that errors in automated inclusion criteria determination did not have substantial influence on the estimate (see Supplementary Article S1).

 ### More covariates led to a more conservative estimate